quiver-php/quiver/README.md

 ### 02. Pretty URL Configuration

-Create an **.htaccess** file in the root directory of your project, and enable the rewrite module in Apache to ensure that all requests go through Quiver, and that you'll have pretty URL's. _However_, Quiver can be used without an .htaccess file.
+Create an **.htaccess** file in the root directory of your project, and enable the rewrite module in Apache to ensure that all requests go through Quiver, and that you'll have pretty URL's. _However_, Quiver can be used without .htaccess and mod_rewrite.

 ```
 RewriteEngine On